Melkor333/nixos-boot/README.md

 ## evil-nixos

-The first theme, load & unload:
+The second theme, a spinning logo looking a bit communistic:

 ![nixos logo with communist colors](./src/evil-nixos.png)